 At first, this figure may seem to counter the trend of attackers targeting small and medium businesses.
 However, even a medium-sized business can offer a significant amount of money to an individual or small group.
 It’s also important to note that while SMBs are the most common targets, that doesn’t necessarily mean new businesses are.

-If your business earns at least a few million dollars in annual revenue, you could be a target.
+If your business brings in at least a few million dollars in annual revenue, you could be a target.
 Generally speaking, the more profitable your business is, the more enticing a target you are.

 Financial motivations are not the only driving force behind ransomware attacks.
 Some cybercriminals seek to cause as much destruction as possible, especially in state-sponsored cyberattacks.
 Whether it’s to make a statement or for a feeling of power, some ransomware attackers look for targets with the highest potential for damage.

-Software-as-a-service (SaaS) vendors are thus in some ways ideal.
-If you offer IT services to multiple other companies, a ransomware attack on you could cause widespread damage.
+Software-as-a-service (SaaS) vendors are thus in some ways ideal targets.
+If you offer IT services to multiple other companies, a ransomware attack on your business could cause widespread damage.
 That potential could attract attackers.

 And critical infrastructure will remain an enticing attack for those seeking to do damage.
 Colonial Pipeline showed just how effective such attacks can be.